espocrm/documentation/user-guide/case-management.md

 To prevent overlooking of new cases users can add Case entity type to the Global Auto-follow list at Preferences.
 Then they will automatically follow every new case.

+Note: If there is no portal user accociated with linked contact then customer won't receive email notifications about updates in the Stream.
+You need to use emails for communication.

 ### Email-to-Case

 Administrator can set up Group Email Account that will create a new case on each new inbound email.
 For more information [see here](https://github.com/espocrm/documentation/blob/master/administration/emails.md).